 But wasn’t Orton-Gillingham created to address the specific phonics needs of kids with dyslexia?
 It was.
 It was created in the 1920s and was aimed specifically at helping children to see words properly (at the time they thought dyslexics were seeing words backwards—that’s not the case, which shows how dicey this whole idea is of prescribing instruction aimed at particular brain maladies).

 In my reading of the research, I see that O-G has been effective, in some cases, in improving the reading ability of struggling readers.
-I have also seen research in which it was not so effective (though in fairness, O-G has been evaluated with disabled readers whose difficulties were particularly severe).
+I have also seen research in which it was not so effective (though in fairness, O-G has been evaluated with disabled readers whose difficulties were particularly severe--that has not been true of other phonics-based approaches).

 But there is no research showing that O-G is more effective than other thorough, structured programs aimed at teaching phonological awareness and decoding.
 In fact, there are many such programs available (look at the research evidence provided by the What Works Clearinghouse).

 I have heard from many parents during the past year providing testimonials to O-G based on their experiences (which usually included fights with their local school to obtain a sufficiently thorough and powerful decoding program for their child).
-That O-G worked with their child demonstrates that it can work, that O-G has not consistently done so in the research shows it is not the cure all some may claim, and that research has supported the effectiveness of so many other instructional procedures (including those that are not multisensory) for teaching such children, suggests that O-G may not even be the best response to their needs.
+That O-G worked with their child demonstrates that it can work.
+That O-G has not consistently done so in the research shows it is not the cure all some may claim, and that research has supported the effectiveness of so many other instructional procedures (including those that are not multisensory) for teaching such children, suggests that O-G may not even be the best response to their needs (though we don't know that yet).